mokho1/24spr_mlproject/README.md

 - Citation: Liu, Yun, et al. “Rethinking computer-aided tuberculosis diagnosis.”
 2020 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), June 2020, https://doi.org/10.1109/cvpr42600.2020.00272.

 All commands to run the file is included in the ipynb file.
 Please use file outline to navigate.

+## Pan: Detection of Chest X-Rays by YOLO